ABOUT

 Volunteer Work

-I was introduced to a young entrepreneur during the end of my time freelancing.
-He was in dire straits to launch his website to complete an important sale.
+I was introduced to a young entrepreneur in dire straits to launch his website to complete an important sale.
 His contract designer had cracked under pressure and committed job abandonment, becoming unreachable.

-After hearing about the Caisson brand and Dan’s passion for giving back, I stepped in and was able to creative a live, simple, static website in eight hours.
-We continued out a partnership to roll out a more sophisticated and well-spoken website.
-We also completed a series of trade show and marketing collateral while working together.
+After hearing about the Caisson brand and Dan’s passion for giving back, I stepped in and was able to create a live, simple, static website in eight hours.
+We continued our partnership to roll out a more sophisticated and well-designed website.
+We also completed a series of trade shows and marketing collateral while working together.

-In a years time span and on a $25,000 budget, we managed to create; table tents, point-of-sale talkers, social media and product photography, branded clothing, and other small branded merchandise like coasters.
+In 12 months and on a $25,000 budget, we delivered table tents, point-of-sale talkers, social media and product photography, branded clothing, and other small branded merchandise i.e. coasters, bottle openers.

 Select a brand from below